QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 Orthogonalization and Decomposition
 ========================================

-Let's return to the connection between linear independence and orthogonality touched on above
+Let's return to the connection between linear independence and orthogonality touched on above.

-A result of much interest is a famous algorithm for constructing orthonormal sets from linearly independent sets
+A result of much interest is a famous algorithm for constructing orthonormal sets from linearly independent sets.

-The next section gives details
+The next section gives details.